25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Set up a Savings Account

-Setting up a savings account may be a great gift for a one-year-old because they probably won’t understand why they are getting gifts anyways!
+Setting up a savings account may be a great gift for a one-year-old because they probably won’t understand why they are getting gifts anyway!
 You could add to the account every year on their birthday!
+Better yet, start an investment account in your child’s name.

 A Special Experience